owlen/docs-contract-sdk/orbs-contracts/creating-a-new-contract.md

 }
 ```

-Which means that the method `balanceOf` in contract `OrbsERC20` will be executed with the argument specified, which is the key for user1 \(the user which was used to sign the deploy transaction\)
+Which means that the method `balanceOf` in contract `OrbsERC20` is executed with the argument specified, which is the key for user1 \(the user which was used to sign the deploy transaction\)